Analogues of Morozov Theorem in characteristic p>0: Analogue and corollaries of Morozov's Theorem in separably good characteristics

-As mentioned in the introduction, the lack of smoothness of normalisers is another issue specific to the characteristic $p>0$ framework.
+The lack of smoothness of normalisers is also an issue specific to the characteristic $p>0$ framework.
 Under the assumption $p > \h(G)$, we have shown that any normaliser of any restricted $p$-nil $p$-Lie subalgebra is infinitesimally saturated (see Lemma \ref{sat_inf_normalisateur}).
-This allowed us to make use of \cite[Theorem 2.5]{BDP} to settle the lack of smoothness of normalisers.
-To show this property was satisfied we made use of a structure theorem for unipotent groups.
-This was possible in this context because any restricted $p$-nil $p$-subalgebra $\mathfrak{v} \subset \mathfrak{g}$ was integrable into a unipotent smooth connected subgroup $V \subset G$.
-As explained in introduction, the notion of infinitesimal saturation naturally extends in separably good characteristics to that of $\phi$-infinitesimal saturation, where $\phi : \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$ is a Springer isomorphism for $G$.
-This allows us to obtain a variation of a result of P. Deligne (see \cite[Theorem 1.1 and Proposition 4.12]{Jea1}).
-However the difficulty raised in this paragraph is only partially settled here as we are missing the existence of an integration of any restricted $p$-nil $p$-Lie subalgebra of $\mathfrak{g}$ when $p<\h(G)$.
+This allowed to settle the lack of smoothness of normalisers by making use of \cite[Theorem 2.5]{BDP}.
+This property is satisfied when $p>\h(G)$.
+This can be shown by making use of a structure theorem for unipotent groups because any restricted $p$-nil $p$-subalgebra $\mathfrak{v} \subset \mathfrak{g}$ is integrable into a unipotent smooth connected subgroup $V \subset G$.

+As explained in introduction, the notion of infinitesimal saturation naturally extends to separably good characteristics with that of $\phi$-infinitesimal saturation, where $\phi : \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$ is a Springer isomorphism for $G$.
+This allows us to obtain a variation of a result of P. Deligne (see \cite[Theorem 1.1 and Proposition 4.12]{JEA1}).
+However the difficulty raised in this paragraph is only partially settled as it is known that some restricted $p$-nil $p$-Lie subalgebra of $\mathfrak{g}$ cannot be integrated when $p<\h(G)$.
 This prevents us from using the aforementioned structural argument useful in the proof of Lemma \ref{sat_inf_normalisateur} and justifies the additional assumption in the statement of Theorem \ref{morozov_p_inf} (with respect to the statement in characteristic $p>\h(G)$).